Canada Tax Calculator

 Key Takeaways

-- The GST/HST credit is automatic—just file your tax return annually.
+- The GST/HST credit is automatic — just file your tax return annually, even with zero income.

 - Payments are made quarterly on the 5th of January, April, July, and October.